The behavioral spillover effect: Modeling behavioral interdependencies in multi-pathogen dynamics: Results

 where $m_j$ denotes dependence on disease $j$ ($j\neq i$).
 Without loss of generality, we consider the scenario where $\mathcal{R}_{0,A}>\mathcal{R}_{0,B}>1$.
 Here, the spillover level, $s$, falls between zero and one, where zero indicates no spillover (independent diseases) and one indicates perfect spillover.

 Without spillover (under our assumption $\mathcal{R}_{0,A}>\mathcal{R}_{0,B}>1$), there are two regimes of behavior: (i) diseases $A$ and $B$ co-exist but disease $A$ prevalence always remains above disease $B$ prevalence and (ii) diseases $A$ and $B$ co-exist but the diseases alternate whose prevalence is higher.
-As depicted in the left column of Figure \ref{fig:dyanmics_spillover} (Panels adg), both diseases persist as we assume the basic reproduction number of each disease independently is above one.
-The endemic level of the disease is dictated by its basic reproduction number.
+As depicted in the left column of Figure \ref{fig:dyanmics_spillover} (Panels \ref{fig:s0b29}, \ref{fig:s0b20}, \ref{fig:s0b13}), both diseases persist as the diseases are spreading independently and (by assumption) the basic reproduction number of each disease is above one.
+As the diseases are not interacting in any way, the endemic level of the disease is dictated solely by its basic reproduction number.
 Furthermore, the dynamics are qualitatively similar for the two diseases and are quantitatively identical when the diseases have the same traits.
 As cases grow for disease $i$, individuals respond, leading to reductions in the transmission rate and a drop in $\mathcal{R}_{e,i}$.
 Ultimately, $\mathcal{R}_{e,i}$ settles to one such that cases reach a non-zero equilibrium (under our assumption $\mathcal{R}_{0,i}>1$).
 As the basic reproduction number of disease $B$ is lowered, the initial peak occurs later and reaches a lower level (Figure \ref{fig:dyanmics_spillover}adg, red lines as $\mathcal{R}_{0,B}$ is lowered from 2.9 to 2 to 1.3).
 This is because the natural disease infectivity is lower, reducing the transmission rate even without behavioral response.
-Thus, for a range of differences in $\mathcal{R}_{0,i}$ for the two diseases -- even in the absence of interdependent behavioral feedback -- the diseases may alternate in prevalence levels, as seen in Figure \ref{fig:dyanmics_spillover}ad, an example of regime (ii).
+Thus, for a range of differences in $\mathcal{R}_{0,i}$ for the two diseases -- even in the absence of interdependent behavioral feedback (i.e., diseases spread entirely independently) -- the diseases may alternate in prevalence levels, as seen in Figure \ref{fig:dyanmics_spillover}ad, an example of regime (ii).
 When $\mathcal{R}_{0,A}>>\mathcal{R}_{0,B}$ (Figure \ref{fig:dyanmics_spillover}g), while the disease co-exist, disease $A$ always has higher prevalence, an example of regime (i).

 In the case of behavioral spillover, the dynamics become more interesting.
 The middle and right columns of Figure \ref{fig:dyanmics_spillover} show results from the scenarios of imperfect and perfect spillover, respectively.
 With our assumption of a higher basic reproduction number for disease $A$ ($\mathcal{R}_{0,A}>\mathcal{R}_{0,B}$), cases initially grow for disease $A$ faster than for disease $B$ and thus, people react to disease $A$ sooner than to disease $B$.
 As a result, the $\mathcal{R}_{e,A}$ falls, but depending on $\mathcal{R}_{0,B}$ and the level of spillover, this may provide the opportunity for disease $B$ to flourish.
 Here, there are now three regimes of behavior: (i) diseases $A$ and $B$ co-exist and disease $A$ prevalence always remains above disease $B$ prevalence, (ii) diseases $A$ and $B$ co-exist but alternate whose prevalence is higher, and (iii) only disease $A$ persists, as disease $B$ is unable to persist despite a basic reproduction number above one.